Launching A New Event

 - And finally, no one else is crazy enough to do it—so you will have less competition.

-First, how do you get a good idea for a show?
+First, when launching a New event, how do you get a good idea for a show?
 Look for opportunities not served.
 Maybe a potential exhibitor says, “I’d really like to reach a qualified group of buyers in this market.”
 Or possibly there is a change in government regulations that requires educating the industry.
 Or maybe an existing show has an unfilled niche.

 But keep in mind there are three additional requirements before you actually have a show (besides there being a perceived need):